staysail/nova-clangd/ClangD.novaextension/README.md

   tree-sitter grammar's view of things.
 This appears to be a Nova defect.
 - ClangD (and probably CCLS) has various limitations around symbol renaming.
 YMMV.
 - Some things that should be code actions are not.

+## Localizations

+If you'd like to help with localizing this extension, please submit an issue or contact us directly.

 [1]: https://benbeshara.id.au/ "Ben Beshara"
 [2]: https://example.com/clangd-nova-extension